Autoscaling based on ALB metrics

 Autoscaling is one of the key benefits of the Kubernetes.
 It helps reduce the utilization of resources, thus reducing the cost of cloud infrastructure.
 When demand drops, the autoscaling mechanism automatically removes the resources to avoid overspending.
 The scaling of nodes or pods increases or decreases as the demand for the service response.

 KEDA is a Kubernetes-based Event Driven Autoscaler.
-It can scale the Kubernetes container based on events needed to be processed.
-It is a lightweight, single-purpose component that can be added to the Kubernetes cluster.
+It can scale the Kubernetes workloads based on events needed to be processed.
+It is a lightweight, single-purpose component that can be added to the Kubernetes cluster and has support for multiple scalers that can be used.
+For this article, we would be autoscaling our applications using ALB metrics which are being fetched from AWS Cloud Watch and will dive into the practical hands-on.

 What is an Application Load Balancer?